Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

   gather(variable, value, -c(Descriptio))
 ```

 ### Land use
-As previously mentioned, land-use appears to be correlate with tree canopy.
+As previously mentioned, land-use appears to be correlated with tree canopy.
 A [2018 report](https://treephilly.org/wp-content/uploads/2019/12/Tree-Canopy-Assessment-Report-Philadelphia-2018.pdf) showed that most trees were removed next to streets and on residential property.
 This proves true in our analysis: the top two land-use types that experienced tree canopy change are residential and transportation.

 ```r